Guests near Five Forks, SC discover the reasons for safe amalgam filling removal

 Safe removal of amalgam fillings

-Many patients are now choosing to have their silver amalgam fillings removed.
+Many guests are now choosing to have their silver amalgam fillings removed.
 Whether for health reasons or due to problems with the filling cracking or causing damage to the tooth, safe amalgam filling removal is requested.
-For patients who request it, amalgam fillings may be removed and replaced with a tooth-colored, composite filling.
+For guests who request it, amalgam fillings may be removed and replaced with a tooth-colored, composite filling.
 Specific mercury-safe regulations are enacted before, during, and after the procedure.
-Dentists who follow the standard removal of fillings use a drilling technique which exposes the patient and dental team to mercury vapors that are above a level that is considered safe by the government.
+Dentists who follow the standard removal of fillings use a drilling technique which exposes the guest and dental team to mercury vapors that are above a level that is considered safe by the government.

 - An amalgam separator is used to collect mercury waste.